ICRI-Cities/pyot/README.md

 `Pins.request(obj, pins)` - Marks the given pins in the list `pins` as being used.
 Returns `True` if successful or `False` is some of the requested pins are already in use.
 If `pins` is left out, all the pins assigned to the given object are requested.

 `Pins.getPins(obj)` - Returns a list of all the pins assigned to the given object.

+#### peripherals Package

+These packages are all part of the pyotlib.peripherals package.

+All modules in this package must implement the following method:

+`*.create(params)` - Method that is called to create the peripheral this module represents.
+Should return the object of that peripheral.

+##### backend Package

+This package should contain any and all modules for peripherals that are primarily backend comms.

+##### breakout Package

+This package should contain any and all modules for peripherals that are primarily breakout boards, ie peripherals that primarily add/convert ports.

+##### platform Package

+This package should contain any and all modules for peripherals that are primarily root platforms, such as Galileo or Edison.

+##### sensors Package

+This package should contain any and all modules for peripherals that are primarily sensors.